Welcome to the #1, free Predictive Index test prep spot on earth!

 In addition, although the PLI was replaced by the PI learning Indicator, there is still a PLI test questions PDF on the internet, as seen here (see pages 16-17).
 The questions on this file do not include answers and/or explanations, BUT we explain these sample questions, to provide you with even more insight and examples of the real test.

-In addition, our sample test produces a detailed score report that benchmarks your performance against the population of users who took the test on our website, maps your strengths and weaknesses per question type, and provides an explanation per each question.
+In addition, my sample test produces a detailed score report that benchmarks your performance against the population of users who took the test on our website, maps your strengths and weaknesses per question type, and provides an explanation per each question.

 Preview What Your Score Report Would Look Like